johnnyeric/deezer-jukebox/README.md

 ##To Do & Bugs
 * Rewrite front end in React.js
-* When player reaches end of playlist, we can't start it again using DZ.player.play() - DZ.player.isPlaying() returns true.
+* When player reaches end of playlist, it won't start if you add another track.
-* Login / Guest page (admin username/password will be hard coded for the time being)
+* No login page yet
-* Player controls for admins
+* No player controls for admins
-* Implement max number of tracks you can queue at any one time (DJ_MAX_UNAUTHED_TRACKS) for unauthenticated users.
-Possible work around is to append a known obscure track to the playlist, if DZ.player.getCurrentTrack() returns this track then we should pause.
+* No max queued tracks yet.
-* Tidy up the front end.
+* Front end needs tidying up.